amejiarosario/amejiarosario.github.io/source/_posts/2016-08-19-Node-Package-Manager-NPM-Tutorial.md

 npm uninstall -g <package_name>

 # remove uninstalled packages from node_modules
-npm prune # remove extranous
+npm prune # remove extraneous
 ```

 # Summary

 <abbr title="Node Package Manager">NPM</abbr> is a powerful tool.
-It helps us to create Node projects/modules, manage its dependencies and much more.
+It helps us to create Node projects/modules, manage its dependencies, and much more.
 In this section, we covered the main commands that you would most often.

 Furthermore, we cover <abbr title="Semantic Versioning">SemVer</abbr>.
 It is used in many systems (Ruby Gems, etc.) not just in the Node community.
-SemVer is three-part number versioning system: Major.Minor.Patch.
+SemVer is a three-part number versioning system: Major.Minor.Patch.
 You can also think as Breaking.Feature.Patch.